-Alex McDonald will graduate this week having completed his PGCE in Business with Economics.
+Alex McDonald has graduated with a PGCE in Business with Economics.

 Alex McDonald completed his PGCE Secondary in Business with Economics and is now working as a teacher, but is soon to become a Head of Department.
 His feat is all the more remarkable as he combined this with six months helping out as a medical secretary.